 Teachers, administrators, and counselors involve students in reflection/discussion in the instance of academic dishonesty.

-- Confirm understanding of academic honesty with signature on Code of Conduct form each year.
+- Confirm understanding of academic integrity with signature on Code of Conduct form each year.

 - Report malpractice violations to a trusted school employee.

 - Work to produce authentic work

 - Understand that putting name on assignment certifies it as your own work, cited appropriately.